kahfontess/kahfontess/README.md

 I am currently developing my undergraduate thesis in partnership with a group of companies, applying software engineering concepts in a real business context.
 I also have experience with diverse projects that strengthen my technical skills, organization, collaboration, and commitment to best practices such as code versioning, agile methodologies, and software quality.

 I’m motivated by challenges that require logical thinking and the creation of efficient solutions.
-I maintain an active GitHub portfolio where I share projects that showcase my ongoing development.
-I am seeking my first opportunity as a software developer, aiming to contribute to impactful technological solutions while expanding my knowledge of new languages and frameworks.

 <p align="left">
     <a href="https://github.com/kahfontess?tab=repositories">